 - What Is DPM School?

 What Is DPM Membership?

-DPM Membership is a project management supergroup — it connects project managers with their peers and digital delivery experts to set the new standard for how digital project management should be done.
-Our members solve challenges, innovate and drive change in the project management field while sharing knowledge and insights with each other along the way.
+DPM Membership is a project management supergroup — it connects project managers with peers and mentors in the digital space to set the new standard for how digital project management should be done.
+Our members solve challenges, innovate, and drive change in the project management field while sharing knowledge and insights with each other along the way.

-Our forum is both our water cooler and our knowledge base — the centrepiece of our community where members can post topics and discuss challenges with each other and our team of DPM Experts.
-We’ve covered all sorts of topics in the forum — sharing interesting projects our members have worked on, discussing practical project management tips for implementing agile successfully or managing stakeholder expectations, and celebrating the wins and successes of our fellow members.
+Our Slack workspace is both our water cooler and our knowledge sharing conduit — the centrepiece of our community where members can post topics and discuss challenges with each other and our team of DPM Experts.
+We’ve covered all sorts of topics our Slack conversations — sharing interesting projects our members have worked on, discussing practical project management tips for implementing agile successfully or managing stakeholder expectations, and celebrating the wins and successes of our fellow members.
 We even collaborate regularly on Spotify playlists to get you in gear for whatever stage of the project lifecycle you're in!

 Mentorship, Live Events, & Networking

-Whether you’re looking to network, skill up, or learn from your peers, DPM Membership offers networking opportunities; Mastermind groups; access to an extensive library of DPM project templates, samples, and ebooks; job postings; and exclusive member events like Ask Me Anythings (AMAs), Workshops, and Live Solutioning sessions.
+Whether you’re looking to network, skill up, or learn from your peers, DPM Membership offers networking opportunities; Mastermind groups; access to an extensive library of DPM project templates, samples, and ebooks; job postings; and enhanced access to our quarterly live events.

-These interactive events are put on by the DPM team, feature specific topics or themes for each event, and allow members to ask questions and chat with experts.
+These interactive events are put on by the DPM team, feature specific topics or themes for each event, and allow members to ask questions and chat directly with the experts.

 DPM Membership Is Great For You If…